-Figure 1 shows variations in global GDP development and default rates among issuers who have had a rating from Moody's.
-The default rate among the two lowest rating categories in the figure (B and Caa-C) is significantly higher during the three economic crises that arose during the period 1983-2019, the recession in the early 1990s, the IT crash around 2001, and the financial crisis of 2007-2010.
+Figure 1 shows variations in global GDP development and default rates among companies who have had a rating from Moody's.
+The default rate among the two lowest rating categories in the figure (B and Caa-C) is significantly higher during the three economic crises that arose during the period 1983-2020, the crisis of the early 1990s, the IT crash around 2001, and the financial crisis of 2007-2009.
 The default rate is considerably lower in the periods between these crises.